nexcess/nexcess-api-docs/Ssl-cert.md

 ```

 ### Decode CSR
 This endpoint is similar in nature to [Get CSR Details](#get-csr-details).
 However, unlike [Get CSR Details](#get-csr-details), there is only one way to call this endpoint.
 It's payload is a CSR and the `package_id` of the package the certificate is being pushed under.
 This endpoint will decode the passed in CSR and return This endpoint will validate whether the CSR is valid for the package type. (e.g. if the commonName specified is a wild card hostname, ensure that the package specified is for a wild card certificate.)
-It will return a payload identical in structure to Payload 4.
+This endpoint will return a payload identical in structure to [Payload 4](#payload4).

 __Example 6__
 ```shell